-Current position: Principal Engineer of Sustainable Urban Solutions at Surbana Jurong, Singapore
+Current position: Head of Resiliency (ESD), Sustainability and Resiliency Office at Surbana Jurong, Singapore

 Research focus: Design considerations and process options for drinking water systems

-Dr Sim graduated from Nanyang Technological University (NTU) in 2014 with a PhD on the support of the National Research Foundation Environment and Water Technology (NRF-EWT) scholarship by the Singapore government.
-His doctoral dissertation on fouling of desalination systems under the supervision of renowned membrane expert, Prof. Dr. Anthony Gordon Fane (Tony Fane) was awarded with two separate PhD awards in 2015, World Future Foundation PhD Prize and American Water Works Association (AWWA) Academic Achievement Award.
+Victor graduated from Nanyang Technological University (NTU) in 2014 with a PhD on the support of the National Research Foundation Environment and Water Technology (NRF-EWT) scholarship by the Singapore government.
+His doctoral dissertation on fouling of desalination systems was awarded with two separate PhD awards in 2015, World Future Foundation PhD Prize and American Water Works Association (AWWA) Academic Achievement Award.
 The AWWA award is the inaugural award to a dissertation outside of North America since 1966.
-He also graduated with first class honours in Applied Chemistry from National University of Singapore (NUS) in 2008.
+He graduated with first class honours in Applied Chemistry from National University of Singapore (NUS) in 2008.

 CV as submitted for the Green Talents award (2011):

 As groundwater becomes increasingly depleted and surface water deteriorates due to climate change, desalination and water reuse technologies will become more important for providing sufficient, affordable drinking water to the world’s population.
 Victor Sim, a PhD candidate at the Nanyang Technological University in Singapore, is working on a process that could reduce the costs of using reverse osmosis membranes for desalination.